Paww Wavesound 3$99.99

 The signal from these headphones is strong.
 They worked across the room and through one wall, which is about average.
 Thankfully the metal build doesn’t appear to hinder the Bluetooth clarity and consistency.

 The active noise cancelling switch rattles.
 That is annoying.
-But since the ANC is on a switch it can be turned on and off as required, and also functions with line in.
+Since the ANC is on a switch it can be turned on and off as required.

 I love the build quality of these headphones as they feel like they will take lots of abuse, but that comes at the expense of weight.
 For the price they have good sound even if the lowest bass tones are lacking.
-Bluetooth is strong and steady and the active noise cancelling mostly works.
+Bluetooth is strong and steady and the active noise cancelling works OK.
 I would suggest these headphones to someone who values clarity over bass and primarily listens to rock, pop, classical and country.
 If your primary concern is active noise cancelling, spend the money on Bose headphones and don’t look back because the ANC on these don’t live up to premium headsets.